Miani Hor

 Miani Hor is a swampy lagoon southwest of Uthal, lying on the coast of Lasbela District of Balochistan, Pakistan.
 Covering an area of 7,471 hectares, it was designated a Ramsar site in May 2001.

 Location

 The site is located just southwest of Uthal, the district headquarter, and 95 kilometres from Karachi, near Sonmiani Bay.

 Site description

 The lagoon is 60 km long and 4 to 5 km wide.
 It mouth is 4 km wide.
 Two seasonal rivers, Porali and Windor enter into this bay.
+In terms of depth, it is estimated 25-30 m.

 Flora and fauna

-It is the only place in Pakistan where three species of mangroves, Avicennia marina, Rhizophora mucronata, and Ceriops tagal occur naturally.
+The lagoon is the only place in Pakistan where three species of mangroves, Avicennia marina, Rhizophora mucronata, and Ceriops tagal occur naturally.

 Threats

 It faces two threats, namely domestic waste disposal and accumulated solid waste debris.